 We realize that the decision to replace is a big one, so we want you to know what to consider and expect.
 Dual-fuel systems that include a high-efficiency heat pump, with a gas furnace providing dependable and comfortable auxiliary heating, are rapidly becoming more popular as replacements for more traditional heat pump and AC/furnace systems.
-They not only provide reliable heat even in extremely cold weather; they give you an option of which fuel to use, if market conditions change for electricity or natural gas.
+They not only provide reliable heat even in extremely and/or prolonged cold weather; they give you an option of which fuel to use, if market conditions change for electricity or natural gas.

 Start With A Home Comfort Survey

 The best place to start is with Jansen Heating and Cooling’s Home Comfort Survey, to help you quickly identify your requirements for:

 - Specific home uses or needs such as special air conditioning requirements due to a home office, exercise room or other unique home use; whether you entertain frequently; the number of floors in the house (including whether it has a finished basement); and whether some unused rooms are often closed to heating and cooling.

 - Comfort requirements and conditions unique to your home such as stale air problems, specific rooms or floors that are too hot or too cold, system noise levels, or air that is too humid (muggy) or too dry (e.g. static electricity, dry throat or skin).
 We’ll need to know if you prefer a warmer or cooler home as well (since different people have different preferences).

 - Health/safety requirements such as indoor air quality, respiratory conditions, humidity control and/or

 child safety concerns related to your HVAC system.

 - Property requirements such as whether you are planning home renovations or adding on to your home